Marseille: Tourism and attractions

 The port is also an important arrival base for millions of people each year, with 2.4 million including 890,100 from cruise ships.
 With its beaches, history, architecture and culture (24 museums and 42 theatres), Marseille is one of the most visited cities in France, with 4.1 million visitors in 2012.

 They take place in three main sites, the Palais du Pharo, Palais des Congrès et des Expositions (Parc Chanot) and World Trade Center.
 In 2012 Marseille hosted the World Water Forum.
 Several urban projects have been developed to make Marseille attractive.
 Thus new parks, museums, public spaces and real estate projects aim to improve the city's quality of life (Parc du 26e Centenaire, Old Port of Marseille, numerous places in Euroméditerranée) to attract firms and people.
 Marseille municipality acts to develop Marseille as a regional nexus for entertainment in the south of France with high concentration of museums, cinemas, theatres, clubs, bars, restaurants, fashion shops, hotels, and art galleries.

 Employment

-Unemployment in the economy fell from 20% in 1995 to 14% in 2004.
-However, Marseille unemployment rate remains higher than the national average.
+The unemployment rate in Marseille fell from 20% in 1995 to 14% in 2004.
+In 2022, the unemployment rate in Marseille was 13.1%, according to data from the French National Institute of Statistics and Economic Studies (INSEE).
+However, Marseille's unemployment rate remains higher than the national average.
 In some parts of Marseille, youth unemployment is reported to be as high as 40%.